Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 The way we do that is by using the `filter()` method.

-This method is also an higher-order function just like the `map()` method.
+This method is also a higher-order function just like the `map()` method.
 It returns a new array by applying a condition on every array element.

 In this case, we only want to return the todos items that do not match the id that will be passed in – i.e the clicked id.
 Any id that matches will be deleted.

 Now update the `delTodo` method so you have: